cardstack/ui-components/CONTRIBUTING.md

 }
 ```

 Try to use what is already in `main.scss` and `variables.scss` before declaring new styles.
+We loosely follow [BEM](http://getbem.com/) for class naming, such as `.cardboard-top-header--title`.

 For more information on using ember-cli, visit [https://ember-cli.com/](https://ember-cli.com/).